|

 LXX.
 But since the MT does not agree, we

-have put it in the “possible” category.
-(Physical Reference.)
+have put it in the possible

-Daniel 14:23LXX (Bel and the Dragon)
+Daniel 14:23LXX (Bel and the Dragon 1:23): And there was a

 great drakon, and the Babylonians

-worshiped it” (also vss.
-25,27,28).
+(also Dan.
+14:25-28LXX).
 According to this apocryphal

 addition to the book of Daniel, the Babylonians kept a living dinosaur as a